euisungkim/LeetcodeProblemsAndSolutions/README.md

 # Leetcode Problems and Solutions

-Purpose of this repository is to motivate within ourselves to solve leetcode problems daily.
+Purpose of this repository is to motivate ourselves to solve leetcode problems daily.

 ## Easy Problems